How to Create a Compelling Fundraising Campaign Theme

 Brand Your Campaign

 Develop a campaign logo and incorporate your hashtag into all of your visuals, materials, and communications.
-This will help your campaign feel focused and unified to donors, which builds trust.
+This will help build brand awareness and help your campaign feel focused and unified to donors, which builds trust.

 Here’s an example of how Athletes 4 Cancer tied the “#NoWaitlist” theme into their branded campaign visuals.
 The “countdown” graphic below was continually updated with the number of cancer survivors left on the Camp Koru waitlist, which motivated fundraisers as they watched the number drop.